-Provided the home is heated at a normal level, pipes should not freeze at temperatures above 32 degrees F. Set the heat at 65 degrees F if you are away during winter months.
+Provided the home is heated at a normal level, pipes should not freeze at temperatures above 32 degrees F. Set the heat no lower than 60 degrees F if you are away during winter months.
 Keep garage doors closed to protect plumbing lines running through this area from freezing temperatures.